glowkeeper/Enervator/README.md

 ## Contributing

-Contributions presently _unwelcome_, since this repository currently forms part of [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/), which is unpublished.
+Contributions presently _unwelcome_, since this repository forms part of [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/), which is unpublished.
 However, that will change with publication of that work, so if you are interested in contributing in the future, please email [Steve Huckle](https://glowkeeper.github.io/).

 ## License